Before our vegan days, we loved fried eggs. We remember them as lusciously rich and decadent.

 1 teaspoon vegan butter

 Drain off the water from the tofu.
 Using a sharp knife, cut the block of tofu into 1/8-inch to 1/4-inch thick slabs, then cut corners away to make a round/oval shape.
-Using the tip of a spoon, cut out a hole in the center that measures about 1 1/2-inches in diameter.
+Using a small cup (or tip of a spoon), cut a hole in the tofu center that measures about 1 1/2-inches in diameter.

-Next, heat a non-stick skillet (preferably cast iron) over medium heat, then add the butter.
-When the butter has melted and is beginning to sizzle, fry the tofu until it's lightly browned and slightly crisp around the edges, about 2 to 3 minutes per side.
-Place the "egg white" onto a plate, then fill the hole with the "egg yolk mixture."
+In a non-stick skillet (preferably cast iron), melt the butter over medium heat.
+Add the tofu and fry until it's lightly browned and crisp around the edges, about 2 to 3 minutes per side.
+Place the tofu on a plate, then fill the hole with the "egg yolk mixture." **

 Season with a pinch of salt and some freshly ground pepper, and enjoy!

-If making the "fried egg" look like a fried egg isn't so important to you - don't worry - looks aren't everything!
-You can place the cooked tofu onto a plate and drizzle the "yolk" over the top.
-It will be delicious either way!
+** If making your "fried egg" look like a fried egg isn't that important to you - don't worry - looks aren't everything!
+You can skip cutting a hole in the tofu.
+Instead, fry the tofu pieces, place the cooked tofu onto a plate and drizzle the "yolk" over the top.
+It's delicious either way!